dark-soul33/Multilingual-Database/README.md

 - *Extending existing datasets*: Admin can extend the existing datasets by adding data through excel sheets.

 - *Extract text*: Extracts text from PDF files efficiently.
+- *Word cloud*: A word cloud featuring keywords.These keywords are visually prominent, conveying the core functionalities of the text.
 - *Contact Us info.*: Users can send their suggetions or contact the admin through the contact us form and admin gets notified.

 ## Installation